 I cruised aboard the Holland America ship Volendam throughout southeast Asia in February and March of 2016.
 The Volendam left Singapore on February 16, 2016 on the 30-DAY ASIAN ADVENTURE & INDONESIAN SOLAR ECLIPSE COLLECTOR cruise, sailing north to Malaysia, Burma/Myanmar and Thailand before returning 15 days later to Singapore.

-I spent two nights in Singapore aboard the ship, and then departed again on the SOLAR ECLIPSE portion of the cruise, which sails south to a variety of ports in Indonesia.
-We observed the solar eclipse on March 9th in the Makasar Strait, between the islands of Borneo and Sulawesi, positioned on the eclipse centreline, giving us 2 minutes and 45 seconds of totality.
+After the first 15-day cruise, I spent two nights in Singapore aboard the ship, and then departed again on the SOLAR ECLIPSE portion of the cruise, which sailed south to a variety of ports in Indonesia.
+We observed the solar eclipse on March 9th from the Makassar Strait, between the islands of Borneo and Sulawesi, positioned on the eclipse centreline, giving us 2 minutes and 45 seconds of totality.
 The cruise terminated in Singapore with an overnight at the dock on March 16 & 17.
 I flew back home to Victoria, BC, Canada on March 17.

 My full itinerary is listed below.
 Feel free to click on what interests you, however if you click on the top-most item, there are links at the bottom of each page (just above the Comments section) to take you to the next destination – from beginning to end.
 This is the best way to explore the whole trip as it happened.

 If you simply want to experience the trip visually, by all means jump straight to my online photos to choose whatever country and locale interests you – SE Asia photos – Myanmar-Burma, Thailand, Indonesia, Malaysia, Singapore, or a slideshow of the whole trip.
 Photos of the Volendam ship.

 - Flight from Canada to Singapore & cruise departure